Historic Sites of Manitoba: Van Horne Farm / Searle Farm (RM of St. Clements)

 The purpose of the Van Horne Farm was not as a residence for Van Horne.
 In fact, he spent relatively little time there, making only unannounced visits occasionally.
 It was essentially a large corporate farm.
 The people that Van Horne hired showcased innovative farming techniques, turning what was previously stony, unproductive ground into fertile farmland.
 It was a source of livestock breeding stock for the surrounding region.
 Students from the Manitoba Agricultural College visited to view the livestock and farm fields.

-Van Horne died in 1915 but the farm continued to operate in his name for 20 more years, finally being sold to the Winnipeg-based grain merchant Norman Leach, in 1935.
+Van Horne died in 1915 but the farm continued to operate in his name, finally being sold to Winnipeg-based grain merchant Norman Leach, in 1936.
 Mr. Leach was the son-in-law of Augustus Searle, whose Minneapolis-based company had established a Canadian subsidiary.
 Leach was its President at the time of the Van Horne Farm purchase, which became known as the Searle Farm, an experimental farm as a department of the Searle Grain Company.
 In other words, it continued as a corporate farm.

 The Searle Grain Company bought 3,900 acres of land and all the original buildings.
 They continued the livestock operation, and expanded into laying chickens.
 Crops expanded to include sugar beets, as Leach was an early investor in the Manitoba Sugar Company.
 The Searle Grain Company also operated a commercial grain elevator on the edge of the property.
 Workers on the Searle Farm included patients from the nearby Selkirk Hospital for the Insane and, during the Second World War, Japanese Canadians who had been displaced from their homes in British Columbia.